JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Summary

 \section{Summary}

 We presented JWST/NIRSpec observations of two binary cold classical KBOs.
-The measured reflectance spectra of the two targets differ significantly.
-2001~XR254 belongs to the \methanol-rich KBO compositional class, akin to other red cold classicals, with a steep continuum slope below 1.0~\um, strong signatures of aliphatic organics at 3.2--3.6~\um, deep features of \cotwo~and CO ices, and the distinctive presence of \methanol-ice absorption bands between 2.2 and 2.6~\um.
-In contrast, the blue binary 2016~BP81 shows spectral features that largely coincide with the \water-rich KBO compositional class.
-However, a detailed comparison of 2016~BP81 against the spectra of other \water-rich KBOs revealed some notable differences, including a significantly stronger \cotwo-ice absorption feature at 4.27~\um, more prominent aliphatic organics signatures, and a higher band depth ratio between the 3- and 2-\um~water-ice features.
-Along with the Neptune Trojan 2011~S0277 and the ETNO 2016~QV89, 2016~BP81 appears to delineate a distinct subclass within the broader \water-rich KBO population, which may have originated in a separate formation environment from the rest of the \water-rich KBO population.
+The measured reflectance spectra of the two targets differ significantly: 2001~XR254 belongs to the organics-type KBO compositional class, akin to other red cold classicals, with a steep continuum slope below 1.0~\um, strong signatures of aliphatic organics at 3.3--3.6~\um, deep features of \cotwo~and CO ices, and the distinctive presence of \methanol-ice absorption bands between 2.2 and 2.6~\um; in contrast, the blue binary 2016~BP81 shows spectral features that largely coincide with the \water-type KBO compositional class.
+However, a detailed comparison of 2016~BP81 against the spectra of other \water-type KBOs revealed some notable differences, including a significantly stronger \cotwo-ice absorption feature at 4.27~\um\ and a higher band-depth ratio between the 3 and 2~\um~\water-ice features.
+Along with the Neptune Trojan 2011~S0277 and the ETNO 2016~QV89, 2016~BP81 appears to delineate a distinct cluster of objects with spectral properties that are broadly similar to those of a typical \water-type KBO but nonetheless differ in several key ways that may be indicative of a separate formation environment from the rest of the \water-type KBO population.